Asabeneh/30-Days-Of-JavaScript/07_Day/07_day_functions.md

     console.log(findMax(0, -10, -2))
     0
     ```

+### Exercises: Level 2

-16. Linear equation is calculated as follows: _ax + by + c = 0_.
+1. Linear equation is calculated as follows: _ax + by + c = 0_.
 Write a function which calculates value of a linear equation, _solveLinEquation_.
-17. Quadratic equation is calculated as follows: _ax2 + bx + c = 0_.
+1. Quadratic equation is calculated as follows: _ax2 + bx + c = 0_.
 Write a function which calculates value or values of a quadratic equation, _solveQuadEquation_.

     ```js
     console.log(solveQuadratic()) // {0}